bountyhacking/Payloads_Tool_box/FUZZING/ffuf.md

 - -w [PATH/TO/WORDLIST]
 - -t [NUMBER] (NOT RECOMENDED ON A REAL PENTESTING, THIS MAY COUSE A DOS ATTACK)!
 - c Colored
+- fc [STATUS CODE, EXAMPLE 404] This will filter response codes
 ```

 ### ffuf help